leob/ionic-quickstarter/README.md

 A starter project for Ionic, sporting an improved build process (gulp file) and a better project structure (targeted at bigger apps).

+My intention is to keep this starter app up to date with newer Ionic/library/tool versions, and to add more features and improvements; see "To do's and Roadmap" in the Wiki.

 For background, read the [blog post](http://codepen.io/write/ionic-quickstarter-a-starter-app-with-an-improved-build-process-and-a-modular-app-structure/).

+## Introduction

 Ionic Quickstarter is based on the "tabs starter" project from Ionic, but has the following extras: